rathboma/rathboma.github.com/_posts/2017-03-28-scala-concurrency-options.md

 ---
-title: A Quick Introduction to Concurrency in Scala
+title: A Quick Guide to Concurrency in Scala
 layout: post
-description: I'll talk through Threads, Akka, Futures, and Timers in this quick overview of concurrency for Scala.
+description: I'll talk through the basics of Threads, Akka, Futures, and Timers in this quick overview of concurrency for Scala.
 Great for those building apps in Scala.
 subject: scala
 tags:
 - scala